Rogers-Shepard Type Inequalities for Sections: Abstract

 \section{Abstract}

-In convex geometry, a classical and very powerful result is the Roger-Shephard inequality which state that, for any convex body $K \subset \R^n$, with equality only when $K$ is an $n$-dimensional simplex, where $\vol_n$ denotes the usual volume in $\R^n$.
-Recently, the Rogers-Shephard inequality has been generalized to larger classes of measures on $\R^n$.

-In this paper we address the following question: given a measure $\mu$ on $\R^n$, does there exists a constant $C>0$ such that, for any $m$-dimensional subspace $H \subset \R^n$ and any convex body $K \subset \R^n$, the following marginal Rogers-Shephard type inequality holds:
+In this paper we address the following question: given a measure $\mu$ on $\R^n$, does there exists a constant $C>0$ such that, for any $m$-dimensional subspace $H \subset \R^n$ and any convex body $K \subset \R^n$, the following sectional Rogers-Shephard type inequality holds:

-We show that this inequality is affirmative in the class of measures with radially decreasing densities with the constant $C(n,m) = \binom{n+m}{n}$.
-Additionally, we prove inequality of a similar type in the class of $s$-concave functions.
+We show that this inequality is affirmative in the class of measures with radially decreasing densities with the constant $C(n,m) = \binom{n+m}{m}$.
+We also prove marginal inequalities of the Rogers-Shephard type for $\left(\frac{1}{s}\right)$-concave, $0 \leq s < \infty$, and logarithmically concave functions.